Blog

 Item Details

-Characteristics Over 12 years of history.
-Events across diverse genres
+Characteristic Over 12 years of history.
+Diverse genre events

 Queblick in the Daimyo area is a live house with over 12 years of history.
-It hosts events ranging from rock to electronica across diverse genres.
-If you're struggling to find a venue that matches your genre, check out their schedule first.
+From rock to electronica, a diverse range of genres are featured.
+If you're having trouble finding a venue that matches your genre, start by checking their schedule.

 7. ROOMS